m-sharp/wedding-website/README.md

 # wedding-website
-Simple static website power by Go for our wedding
+Simple static website powered by Go for our wedding